PhD Admissions Retrospective Post (Computer Science, Computational Biology, and Genome Sciences Programs)

 The biggest tip I have for these interviews is to read some papers from your research groups of interest beforehand, especially if you’ll be interviewed by those professors.
 One of my advisors told me that most applicants fail to do so, and so it can make you stand out if you do.
 The professors I talked to explained their research as if they didn’t expect me to know anything, but it makes a very good impression if you can ask insightful questions about past/future work.

 The other big thing I want to impart here is don’t be intimidated!
 I know that’s much easier said than done—the nights before the interviews at my top choices, I was so nervous that I wasn’t able to sleep.
-But as long as you can articulate and answer basic questions about your past research and future research interests, there isn’t anything to be scared of.
+But as long as you can articulate answers to basic questions about your past research and future research interests, there isn’t anything to be scared of.

 For the US programs, the vast majority of interviews felt mostly like casual conversations (e.g., after discussing research, a lot of professors started talking to me about the weather because it was freezing outside and I’m from Austin).
 I was asked many questions about my research, but it genuinely felt like the interviewers were trying to understand my work rather than quiz me.
 If you have virtual interviews, I found it helpful to have slides from an old presentation ready, but it is certainly not expected.